alexxfan/processing/README.md

 ## Description

 This repository contains an animation project created by Alex Fan.
 The animation features a picturesque night scene with a road, mountains, a moon, stars, and a road sign.
-The project leverages classes, arrays, and strings to achieve the desired animation effect.
+The project leverages classes, arrays and strings to achieve the desired animation effect.

 ## Known Bugs/Problems